dnb-org/configurations/packages/browserslist-config/README.md

 extends @dnb-hugo/browserslist-config
 ```

-or in the `browserslist` parameter in package.json.
+Or in the `browserslist` parameter in package.json.

 ```json
 {